facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

 `Helper Functions and Constants`_
 =================================

-Next we define some simple helper functions and constants for later use.
+Next, we define some simple helper functions and constants.

 .. code:: py